mantzas/patron/README.md

 - service, which orchestrates everything
 - components and processors, which provide a abstraction of adding processing functionality to the service
-  - asynchronous message processing (RabbitMQ, Kafka)
+  - asynchronous message processing (RabbitMQ, Kafka, AWS SQS)
   - synchronous processing (HTTP)
 - metrics and tracing
 - logging